bthalenberg/ml-coursera/evaluation.md

 * Try adding polynomial features: fixes high bias
 * Try decreasing $\lambda$: fixes high bias
 * Try increasing $\lambda$: fixes high variance

+* A neural network with fewer parameters is prone to underfitting.
+It is also computationally cheaper.
+* A large neural network with more parameters is prone to overfitting.
+It is also computationally expensive.
+In this case you can use regularization (increase $\lambda$) to address the overfitting.
+* Using a single hidden layer is a good starting default.
+You can train your neural network on a number of hidden layers using your cross validation set.
+You can then select the one that performs best.

+* Lower-order polynomials (low model complexity) have high bias and low variance.
+In this case, the model fits poorly consistently.
+* Higher-order polynomials (high model complexity) fit the training data extremely well and the test data extremely poorly.
+These have low bias on the training data, but very high variance.